Download the Community Service Hours Verification form here.

-It’s time to start thinking about the variety of summer volunteer opportunities for high school students here at the lighthouse Our Lighthouse Summer Camp 2009 will run from June 15 through July 31.
-This year we will need 12 Camp Volunteers so if you’re interested, sign up quickly.
+It’s time to start thinking about the variety of summer volunteer opportunities for high school students here at the lighthouse Our Lighthouse Summer Camp is a great way to earn community service hours.
 If you’d like more information about the camps, check out www.staugustinelighthouse.com and click on Summer Camp under Education on the left side of the home page.

 You may also volunteer for lighthouse tower and base duty.
 Students must be in high school for these positions.
 Students in these positions have the opportunity to interact directly with our visitors and share the history of St. Augustine Light Station and the nation’s oldest port city, as well as enjoy the view from 165 feet in the air!

 Your volunteer hours may be applied toward graduation requirements and the Sunshine State Scholarship.
 I will be responsible for logging and reporting volunteer hours to you and to your Guidance Counselor.

 Finally, students in Middle School and High School may also volunteer for our historical garden program, admissions and gift shop, Keeper’s Café, or as an office assistant.

 For all volunteer opportunities, you can contact Volunteer Coordinator in the Volunteer Office at 904-829-0745 ext.
 212 or by email- [email protected].